arijitx/DataAnalystNanodegree-Udacity/P5: Identify Fraud from Enron Email/README.md

     Mean Recall: 0.34500

 The precision is intuitively the ability of the classifier not to label as positive a sample that is negative.<br>
+In our project Precision is the ability of the classifier not to predict a person who is not a POI as a POI <br>
 The recall is intuitively the ability of the classifier to find all the positive samples.<br>
+In our project Recall is the ablity of the classifier to find all the POIs . <br>

 A system with high recall but low precision returns many results, but most of its predicted labels are incorrect when compared to the training labels.
 A system with high precision but low recall is just the opposite, returning very few results, but most of its predicted labels are correct when compared to the training labels.
 An ideal system with high precision and high recall will return many results, with all results labeled correctly.